maymay238xx/CFG--Data-Science---Aug25---May-Agboola/README.md

 ## ❓ .gitignore (what & why)
 A **.gitignore** file tells Git which files/folders to **ignore** so they won't be tracked.
 For example: temporary files, virtual environments, secrets 👀
 ## ❓ requirements.txt (what & why)
 A **requirements.txt** lists a project's Python dependencies so others can install them with `pip install -r requirements.txt`.
-(This will remain empty for purposes of the demo.)

 ## ▶️ How to run the demo script
 ```bash